-ThreatQ instances starting with versions 4.16.0 are shipped with an Export that this App uses.
+ThreatQ instances, starting with version 4.16.0, are shipped with an Export that this App uses.
 Upon the first execution of this job, it results in the export of all indicators.
 Every subsequent run of this job only results in getting new indicators as well as previously exported indicators that have since changed.
 Various configuration parameters are described below.